Apicurio/apicurio-registry/README.md

 By default, `mvn clean install` produces an executable JAR with the *dev* Quarkus configuration profile enabled, and *in-memory* persistence implementation.

-Apicurio Registry supports 3 persistence implementations:
+Apicurio Registry supports 4 persistence implementations:
- - in-memory
+ - In-Memory
- - Kafka
+ - Kafka (Topics vs. KV-Store / Streams)
- - JPA.
+ - JPA
+ - Infinispan (POC / WIP)

 If you enable one, a separate set of artifacts is produced with the persistence implementation available.